Trust starts with transparency.

-To address this requirement for our customers with operations in the EEA, the U.K., and Switzerland, UKG has incorporated the European Commission’s approved standard contractual clauses, also referred to as the “SCCs,” into our Customer Data Protection Addendum and in our Supplier Data Protection Addendum, and has incorporated the SCCs adopted on June 4, 2021 into our current template.
+To address this requirement for our customers with operations in the EEA, the U.K., and Switzerland, UKG has incorporated the European Commission’s approved standard contractual clauses, also referred to as the “SCCs,” into our Customer Data Protection Addendum and in our Supplier Data Protection Addendum, and has incorporated the SCCs adopted on June 4, 2021, into our current templates.
 View full copies of our SCCs for Suppliers and for Customers.

 The SCCs creates a contractual mechanism to meet the adequacy requirement to allow for the transfer of personal data from the EEA to a third country.
 Learn more about the SCCs.

 UKG has further assessed all transfers to countries deemed by the European Commission as not offering Essential European Guarantees in accordance with the European Court of Justice Decision ECLI:EU:C:2020:559 of 16 July 2020 (known as Schrems II).
 To learn more about how UKG complies with Schrems II, see the UKG Transfer Risk and Impact Statement and UKG Schrems II Statement.
 For more information about Schrems II, please see our FAQs.

 Data Subject Rights